PandoraArc/ColDi/README.md

 ## Installation
 ColDi can be run in pyimageJ environment.
 In order to install the environment, please fellow the link https://github.com/imagej/pyimage.
-ColDi alos require additional python library including pandas, numpy, matplotlib.pyplot.
+ColDi also require additional python library including pandas, numpy, matplotlib.pyplot.

 Alternatively, the environment used compatibly with ColDi is also provided. you can import environment by using conda command